 Guess what: The BuzzFeed Book Club is probably for you.

-You’ll get two newsletters a month, full of exclusive content from the authors, highlights from the Facebook group, blurbs from future selections, giveaways, and more.
+We'll feature exclusive content in BuzzFeed Books newsletter — inspiration from the authors, highlights from the Facebook group, blurbs from future selections, giveaways, and more.
+Sign up here.

 Illustrations by Julian Targowski for BuzzFeed.